 Email and calendar

 Degoogling my email and calendar was a huge undertaking and I can understand why people may be hesitant to do this.
-It was a personal decision for me, driven by wanting more control over my data and no longer wishing to identify as a digital hoarder.
+It was a personal decision for me, driven by wanting more control over my data, and hoping to reduce my digital carbon emissions by no longer being a digital hoarder.

 Email: Right now, I use a mix of hosted email services through Zoho, Namecheap and Protonmail, selected for privacy, convenience, and affordability.
 Other services I've seen recommended include Mailbox.org, Mailfence, Post1, Fastmail.com, and Tutanota.

-Analogue notes are also featuring more regularly in my life.
-It's slower and less convenient, which might make it better for memory and learning, but there's something enjoyably tactile about it when using a lovely pen and stationery.
+Analogue notes are a staple in my life.
+They're slower and less convenient, which might make it better for memory and learning, but there's something enjoyably tactile about it when using a lovely pen and stationery.

-I've come to terms with the fact that practicality and mental health require declining almost all invitations to "catch up" while prioritising purposeful social contact that offers enrichment or comfort to those involved.
+Most of my socialising happens synchronously now, and I am far more deliberate about saying yes to things.
+I've come to terms with the fact that practicality and mental health require declining almost all invitations to "catch up" or "hang out" while prioritising purposeful social contact that offers enrichment or comfort to those involved.
 Yeah, I'm sure that sounds pretentious, but hey, it's the best I can articulate this at the moment, so thanks for understanding.

 It wasn't hard to find new social networks after de-socialing, but it very much felt that way at first.
 That's no surprise, right?
 The feed is suddenly cut off and there's bound to be a period of adjustment and transition.
-I started by leaning more into the less public networks I already had, like professional-social groups.
-I'm currently entertaining the possibility of joining an IRL hobby group sometime in future.
+I started by leaning more into the less public networks I already had, like professional-social groups and cosy spaces.

 Other DM tips and how I feel about them